Wild country: An introduction to our Forest Drives

 At various locations along the drive, you can camp either in the signposted permit areas, or in the National Park’s more formal Achray campsite, which is accessible from both the entrance and exit gates.
 There are also permit areas for camper vans to spend the night.
 Permits must be purchased in advance from the Loch Lomond and the Trossachs National Park website.

 The Trossachs is bursting with woodland wildlife, so watch out for, red deer, buzzards, green woodpeckers and red squirrels.
 You might even glimpse ospreys flying above, or diving into the crystal waters of the loch to catch fish.
+Camping by one of the lochs is a wonderful experience, as you wake up surrounded by the sounds of the dawn chorus.

 There are relaxing woodland trails to follow beside Loch Drunkie, and the car park here serves as a great base for exploring the woods to either side of the drive, with an accessible trail, toilets, parking, and picturesque picnic sites.